-Incidentally, another well-known instance of a geometric optimization problem for polyhedra, which we did not consider is polyhedral separability, which has been the subject of extensive research, e.g., see [1, 9, 15, 17, 26, 28, 27, 31].
-For example, a heavily-studied instance of this problem is that one given two concentric polyhedra, and one wishes to find a separating polyhedra with minimum faces nested between the two.
-The nested polyhedral separability problem that we consider was first raised by Victor Klee [31], which arose during the study of sequential stochastic automata [37].
+The version we address is is that one is given two concentric polyhedra, and one wishes to find a separating polyhedra with minimum faces nested between the two.
+The nested polyhedral separability problem that we consider was first raised by Victor Klee [21], which arose during the study of sequential stochastic automata [22].
 In two dimensions, this problem has been solved in polynomial time by Aggarwal et al [2].
-Das and Joseph [11, 13] proved the interesting result that the problem is NP-hard for three dimensions, even for convex polyhedra.
+Das and Joseph [6, 7] proved the interesting result that the problem is NP-hard for three dimensions, even for convex polyhedra.
 While the combinatorial and logical aspects of the proof are correct, a certain geometric part has a flaw.
-More precisely, a part of the reduction requires constructing a convex polyhedron from a 3-connected planar triangulation, and the version presented in [11] does not run in polynomial time.
-Theorem 2.1 can be used to correct this flaw in the proof, as is shown in a revised version of the proof of Das and Joseph [12].
+More precisely, a part of the reduction requires constructing a convex polyhedron from a 3-connected planar triangulation, and the version presented in [6] does not run in polynomial time.
+As we show below, Theorem 2.1 can be used to correct this flaw in the proof.